General healthplan heads-up:

 The amount of the subsidy you would receive if you

-the Enrollment cover letter under the heading "HP
+the personalized Enrollment cover letter under the heading "HP

 Exchange coverage."
 [See yellow highlights in our